joomla/joomla-platform/docs/manual/en-US/chapters/packages/media.md

 ##### Available options for compressors.

-	- REMOVE_COMMENTS : boolean :- Defines whether to remove comments or not
+	- `REMOVE_COMMENTS : boolean :- Defines whether to remove comments or not`
-	- overwrite : boolean       :- To define whether to overwrite if destination file already exists
-	- overwrite : boolean       :- To define whether to overwrite if destination file already exists
+	- `overwrite : boolean       :- To define whether to overwrite if destination file already exists`

 	specific options to `JMediaCompressorCss`

-	- MIN_COLOR_CODES : boolean   :- To define whether try to compress HTML Color codes
+	- `MIN_COLOR_CODES : boolean   :- To define whether try to compress HTML Color codes`
-	- LIMIT_LINE_LENGTH : boolean :- To define whether to break compressed content in to few lines
+	- `LIMIT_LINE_LENGTH : boolean :- To define whether to break compressed content in to few lines`

 #### JMediaCollection